Details: Federal Office of Public Health FOPH

 - Observe the general hygiene rules of the FOPH and wash your hands regularly.

-Handling of mask certificate Saastal Bergbahnen
+Handling of mask certificate Saastal Bergbahnen in the skiing area

 The tourism industry associations have launched the uniform "Clean & Safe" label on the initiative of Switzerland Tourism.
 With this label, the tourism service providers signal that they have committed themselves to comply with the protection concepts and implement all measures in accordance with the protection concept in order to ensure a safe and clean stay for guests.
 The label creates trust during the holidays on site.